-The worst part is, though the flu might not seem like a big deal, potential complications can be quite serious.
+So while flu might not seem like a big deal to many people, potential complications can be quite serious.
 And if you have an underlying health condition such as heart disease, diabetes, or lung disease, the risks are even greater.

 Heightened Risk of Complications